 Update: The health and well-being of The FLAG Art Foundation’s staff, interns, art handlers, and community is its first priority.
 Out of an abundance of caution, FLAG will postpone Awol Erizku: Mystic Parallax until conditions related public health and safety surrounding COVID-19 improve.

-The FLAG Art Foundation is pleased to present Mystic Parallax, a solo exhibition by LA-based multidisciplinary artist Awol Erizku, on view April 3-August 7, 2020, on its 9th floor.
-Erizku will debut a new body of photo-based works, sculpture, drawing, and film to create a vernacular that bridges the gap between African and African American visual culture.
+The FLAG Art Foundation is pleased to present Mystic Parallax, a solo exhibition by multidisciplinary artist Awol Erizku, on its 9th floor, dates TBD.
+Born in Ethiopia, raised in New York, and based in Los Angeles, Erizku brings his multi-faceted perspective and gaze to a new body of photo-based works, sculpture, drawing, and film, as a counter-narrative to the historically westernized discourse on African and African American culture.

 Central to the exhibition are signifiers rooted in Hip-Hop and Islam that employ contronyms as a visual and linguistic device to explore new dimensions in the evolving lexicon on objects, music, and prose.
 Throughout exhibition Erizku mashes expropriated and commodified Aethiopean artifacts, stereotypical contemporary African American iconography, and references to photography, media and image creation.
 Fire, both as a medium and phoenix-like element, serves as a catalyst for metamorphosis and transfiguration, creating a space for rejuvenation of fossilized concepts and vernacular.